riships/timer-with-JavaScript/readme.md

 ## Demo

-You can view a live demo [here](#) (link to your deployed project).
+You can view a live demo [https://riships.github.io/timer-with-JavaScript/](#) (link to your deployed project).

 ## Installation

-1. Clone the repository: git clone https://github.com/your-username/timer-watch.git
+1. Clone the repository: git clone https://github.com/riships/timer-with-JavaScript.git

 2. Open the `index.html` file in your web browser.